Placenta Encapsulation – FAQ

 Placenta carries bacteria, viruses, and other blood borne pathogens.
 This is another reason not to ingest raw placenta capsules.
 The bacteria, and all that exist on and in the placenta and surrounding blood, are inherent in the body and vaginal canal, but once the placenta is born it is exposed to oxygen and the bacteria quickly take on life of their own.

 Downsides of raw capsules: Increase postnatal bleeding, decrease breast milk production, cool body, inhibit healing.
-For these reasons and more, I prepare capsules with a TCM method that is on file with the FDA.
+For these reasons and more, I prepare capsules with a cooked TCM method on file with the FDA.

 How many capsules do I get?